databio/LOLAweb/docker/swarm/README.md

 - Tr&aelig;fik mounts and monitors the Docker socket file in order to automatically update anytime the swarm behind it is updated.

 ## Container Images
-Images used in this stack must be downloadable as pre-built images from a container repository such as [Docker Hub](https://hub.docker.com/).
+Images used in this stack must be downloadable as pre-built images from a container repository such as [Docker Hub](https://hub.docker.com/) or the GitHub Container Registry.
 Hand-built local images will fail to deploy unless you push them to a repository (such as Docker Hub) and then pull from there.

 Pull the LOLAweb and Tr&aelig;fik container images:

-    $ docker pull databio/lolaweb
+    $ docker pull ghcr.io/databio/lolaweb
     $ docker pull traefik